-My issues with this does put a bit of a strain on my relationship, because my partner wants me to be more open about my suicidal thoughts.
-The problem is, I have them all the time, and that’s fine for me, I’m used to it.
+My issues with this do put a bit of a strain on my relationship because my partner wants me to be more open about my suicidal thoughts.
+The problem is, I have them all the time, and that’s fine for me.
+I’m used to it.
 It only really matters when I become completely consumed by it.
 But even then I don’t tell my partner it’s happening, but I might do once that suicidal phase has passed.

 If I tell my partner afterwards, then they get a little upset about not saying anything whilst it’s happening.
 But it’s not like they could do anything to help when I’m in that state, so I don’t see the point in burdening them with it when it’s happening.
 But because my partner also gets a bit upset after the fact, I also don’t really want to tell them afterwards either, because of the hassle.

 Loving someone, like me, with borderline personality disorder, isn’t easy (Bridges To Recovery).
 Being someone with borderline personality disorder isn’t easy either.
 In or out of a relationship.

 But it is possible.
 It helps if you have some very honest conversations about how your borderline personality disorder affects you, your relationships, your needs, your issues, and your partner’s needs and wants.
 Then you need to work out boundaries to keep the relationship healthy.

 Another way you could help maintain a relationship with someone who has borderline personality disorder is to acknowledge the sufferer’s emotions rather than dismissing them, and to keep your emotions in check when the sufferer is struggling with their emotions (CBS News).